BenGaumond/feathers-schema/README.md

 # Feathers Schema

-# DOCUMENTATION INCOMPLETE
+# ALPHA VERSION DOCUMENTATION
-If you're reading this, it's because you came to the github page while I'm still in the process of finalizing the alpha stage of feathers-schema and in the midst of writing the documentation.
+If you're reading this, feathers-schema is in alpha, and not all of the functionality is fully described or finalized.

-The following may stop abruptly, be inaccurate, or not make any sense at all.

 ___
 ## Why?
   - You're using feathers.js serverside, and you'd like to validate data.